 - Minimum 2 directors or 1/3rd of the total number of directors, whichever is greater, are required to be present in the meeting of the Board of Directors.
 The discussions of the meeting need to be drafted and recorded in the form of “Minutes of the Meeting” and maintained at the Registered Office of the Company.

-- Directors should be intimated about the date and purpose of the meeting by giving a notice at least 7 days in advance from the date of the meeting.
+- Directors should be intimated about the date and purpose of the meeting by giving notice at least 7 days in advance from the date of the meeting.

-Every director has to disclose about his directorship in other companies every year.
-This shall be done by giving a declaration in writing to the company every year in a specified Directors’ Report format Compliances of Private Limited Company need to be followed for the smooth functioning of Company.
+Every director has to disclose his directorship in other companies every year.
+This shall be done by giving a declaration in writing to the company every year in a specified Directors’ Report format Compliances of Private Limited Company need to be followed for the smooth functioning of the Company.

 Income Tax Compliances of Private Limited Company